This article on the Buddha Tooth Relic Temple & Museum in Singapore Guide was last updated in June 2020.

 Buddha Tooth Relic Temple is located at 288 S. Bridge Rd, Singapore 058840 and is open daily from 7am to 7pm, including Public Holidays (Relic viewing: 9am – 6pm).
 Admission is free, but donations are welcome.
 See more information on their Official Website.

 If you’re wondering where to stay in Singapore, you can see our guide to the best luxury hotels in the city-state or even some boutique hotels if that’s more your poison.
-And once you’re done exploring Chinatown, we recommend venturing forth into Little India for some real cultural immersion.
+And once you’re done exploring Chinatown, we recommend venturing forth into Little India for some real cultural immersion and a mind boggling venture into the Mustafa Centre.
 Here’s our complete guide to Little India.
 And for the IGers, these are the spots you need to visit for your #OOTD snaps.